 The ILPA publishes research reports on issues important to our members and global private equity industry professionals.
 ILPA research is used as industry reference data and distributed to the market via press articles, conferences or member-only workshops.

-Members’ Edge is an online database available exclusively to the over 2,000 investment professionals, who represent the 295+ ILPA member organizations and who manage over $1 trillion of alternative assets.
+Members’ Edge is an online database available exclusively to the over 2,000 investment professionals, who represent over 290 ILPA member organizations and who manage over $1 trillion of alternative assets.
 The tool has been expanded to provide members with access to real-time industry data on GPs and their funds.
 Members’ Edge is a valuable service that benefits both GPs and ILPA members, as it provides a platform for limited partners to efficiently research the private equity universe with enhanced accuracy.

 Members’ Edge has two components: